-TRC conducted a wetland and stream delineation of the Project Area on behalf of Garnet Energy Center on June 15 through June 23, 2020 and November 3 through November 6, 2020.
-TRC identified and delineated a total of 45 wetlands (597.14 wetland acres) within the Project Area and LOD.
+TRC conducted a wetland and stream delineation of the Project Area on behalf of Garnet Energy Center on June 15 through June 23, 2020, and November 3 through November 6, 2020, and May 12 and October 21, 2021.
+TRC identified and delineated a total of 45 wetlands (597.14613.50 wetland acres) within the Project Area and LOD.
 In addition, TRC predicted 21 wetlands (22.57 predicted wetland acres), as described above, which are outside the Project Area and LOD, but within 100 feet of the LOD.

-United States Army Corps of Engineer's Jurisdiction: TRC conducted a site visit with the USACE on May 11, 2021 to confirm delineated wetland boundary accuracy and USACE jurisdiction over delineated wetlands.
-A review of these wetlands by TRC resulted in an assumption that 30 wetlands would be USACE-jurisdictional.
-Nonetheless, a Preliminary Jurisdictional Review (PJD) was requested of the USACE on all but 13 wetlands (for which an Approved Jurisdictional Review [AJD] was requested).
-The Jurisdictional Determination is still under review as of the filing of this Application, but it was assumed by USACE personnel in the field that 7 of the 13 wetlands under the AJD review would be deemed not USACE-jurisdictional.
-These include:
+United States Army Corps of Engineer's Jurisdiction: TRC conducted a site visit with the USACE on May 11, 2021and October 15, 2021 to confirm the delineated wetland boundary accuracy and USACE jurisdiction over delineated wetlands.
+An initial review of these wetlands by TRC resulted in an assumption that 30 wetlands would be USACE-jurisdictional.
+Nonetheless, following the second site visit, a Preliminary Jurisdictional Review (PJD) was requested of the USACE on all but 43 wetlands (for which an Approved Jurisdictional Review [AJD] was requested).
+The Approved Jurisdictional Determination was received on December 14, 2021is still under review as of the filing of this Application, but it was assumed by USACE personnel in the field that 7 of the 13 wetlands under the AJD review would be deemed not USACE jurisdictional.-and included wetlands These include:

-- W-BTF-3,
+- W-BTF-32,

 - W-BTF-4,

 - W-BTF-9,

-- W-BTF-11,
+- W-BTF-11, and

 - W-BTF-14,

 - W-BTF-15, and

-• W-NSD-3.
+- W-NSD-3.

 Wetland W-NSD-9 is still under USACE jurisdictional review.
-All other wetlands, e.g., those not listed above, are assumed to be likely USACE-jurisdictional.
+All other wetlands, e.g., those not listed above, are assumed to be likely USACE-jurisdictional under the PJD that was received on

+November 18, 2021.
 None of these conclusions are yet official, as the Applicant still awaits the official USACE JD conclusion, which will be filed with the Secretary upon receipt.